soupi/learn-haskell-blog-generator/src/03-html/01-html_content.md

 ### Indentation tips

-1. Choose a specific amount of spaces for indentation (2 spaces, 4 spaces, etc) and stick to it.
+1. Choose a specific amount of spaces for indentation (2 spaces, 4 spaces, etc.) and stick to it.
    Always use spaces over tabs.
-2. Do not indent more than once in any given time.
+2. Do not indent more than once at any given time.
-3. When in doubt, drop line as needed and indent once.
+3. When in doubt, drop the line as needed and indent once.

 Here are a few examples: